FAIR Special Collections Guide

 How FAIR helps with multi-donee archive gifts

-FAIR is useful when a donor already knows the collection is headed toward institutional gifts but needs the assignment framed correctly before the final reports and forms are signed.
+FAIR is useful when a donor knows the collection is headed to institutions but needs the assignment framed correctly before reports and forms are signed.

 • Use the archive donation appraisal guide for the broader special-collections workflow, donee fit, and qualified-appraisal timing rules.